Daniel-Mietchen/pledges/README.md

 # See also

-I have some notes on pledges over at https://github.com/Daniel-Mietchen/ideas/issues/736 and https://github.com/Daniel-Mietchen/datascience/blob/master/pledges.md that I will incorporate here over time.
+I have some notes on pledges over at https://github.com/Daniel-Mietchen/ideas/issues/736 and https://github.com/Daniel-Mietchen/datascience/blob/master/pledges.md that I will incorporate here over time as appropriate.